Pages

 A creamy baked macaroni and cheese that uses a combination of cheddar and Velveeta and a buttery roux.

-Okay, you probably wouldn't want to eat this every day, but what I mean by that is that this is my 'regular' mac and cheese recipe, as opposed to my special occasion mac and cheese, which is excellent, but very rich, loaded with eggs, butter with cheese.
+Okay, you probably wouldn't want to eat this every day, but what I mean by that is that this is my 'regular' mac and cheese recipe that can be used any day, as opposed to my special occasion mac and cheese, which is excellent, but very rich, decadent, loaded with eggs, butter with cheese.
 I finally got around to making this one, and it, on the other hand, is a little, well, more reasonable, and what you could serve any day of the week.

 I don't like the gloppy, stringy texture of cheddar in macaroni and cheese on it's own, but I love the flavor of it.
 But combine that cheddar with a bit of Velveeta - yeah, that's right, Velveeta, the southern staple - and put that into a white sauce, and it makes a fantastic cheese base for the macaroni that is just right and cheesy.
 No need for additional salt generally, but be sure to take a taste before it goes into the oven and adjust as needed.